americocunhajr/STONEHENGE/README.md

 ## Documentation

-**STONEHENGE** routines are commented in order to explain their functionality to the final user.
-Each routine has a short description about its purpose, and a list of inputs and/or outputs.
+**STONEHENGE** modules are commented in order to explain their functionality to the final user.
+Each routine in the code has a short description about its purpose, and a list of inputs and/or outputs.

 ## Authors
 - Vinicius Gonçalvez Lopes